Honey: Indicators of quality

 High-quality honey can be distinguished by fragrance, taste, and consistency.
-Ripe, freshly collected, high-quality honey at 20 °C should flow from a knife in a straight stream, without breaking into separate drops.
+Ripe, freshly collected, high-quality honey at 20 C should flow from a knife in a straight stream, without breaking into separate drops.
 After falling down, the honey should form a bead.
 The honey, when poured, should form small, temporary layers that disappear fairly quickly, indicating high viscosity.
 If not, it indicates honey with excessive water content of over 20%, not suitable for long-term preservation.

 In jars, fresh honey should appear as a pure, consistent fluid, and should not set in layers.
 Within a few weeks to a few months of extraction, many varieties of honey crystallize into a cream-colored solid.
 Some varieties of honey, including tupelo, acacia, and sage, crystallize less regularly.
 Honey may be heated during bottling at temperatures of 40–49 C to delay or inhibit crystallization.
 Overheating is indicated by change in enzyme levels, for instance, diastase activity, which can be determined with the Schade or the Phadebas methods.
 A fluffy film on the surface of the honey (like a white foam), or marble-colored or white-spotted crystallization on a container's sides, is formed by air bubbles trapped during the bottling process.

 A 2008 Italian study determined that nuclear magnetic resonance spectroscopy can be used to distinguish between different honey types, and can be used to pinpoint the area where it was produced.
 Researchers were able to identify differences in acacia and polyfloral honeys by the differing proportions of fructose and sucrose, as well as differing levels of aromatic amino acids phenylalanine and tyrosine.
 This ability allows greater ease of selecting compatible stocks.

 Nutrition

 Honey is 17% water and 82% carbohydrates, and has negligible content of dietary fiber and protein, while containing no fat (table).
 Honey supplies no micronutrients in significant content (table).
-In a reference amount of 100 g, honey supplies 300 calories (table).
+In a reference amount of 100 g, honey supplies 300 calories.

 Sugar profile

-Honey is mainly fructose (41% of sugars) and glucose (36%) (table), with remaining sugars including galactose, maltose, and sucrose, each supplying 3% or less of total sugars (table, USDA reference).
+Honey is mainly fructose (51% of sugars) and glucose (44%) (table), with remaining sugars including galactose, maltose, and sucrose, each supplying 3% or less of total sugars (table, USDA reference).

 The glycemic index of honey has a possible range of 31–78, depending on the variety.

 The specific composition, color, aroma, and flavor of any batch of honey depend on the flowers foraged by bees that produced the honey.